/api/transactions/export

 Description

-The `/api/transactions/export` endpoint exports CloudCoins from the active wallet's Bank and Fracked folders to a destination folder (typically "Export").
+The `/api/transactions/export` endpoint exports CloudCoins from a specified wallet's Bank and Fracked folders to a destination folder (typically "Export").
 Exported coins can be shared with others or transferred to a different wallet.

 The endpoint will select coins from available authenticated (Bank) and partially-authenticated (Fracked) coins to meet the requested amount.
 Coins are copied, not moved, so they remain in the original folders after export.